 Not sure where to start?
 Schedule a family hike as part of your weekend or make a habit of taking a family walk after dinner a couple times a week; bring your bikes and a baby seat on vacation with you; walk whenever possible, even if it takes longer; take a Mommy and Me swim class or take the whole family to free-swim at a local indoor pool; how about enroll your kids in tennis lessons and make matches a family thing.

 4. Learn something new, something just for you.

-Whether you are a stay-at-home mom, a mom who works outside of the home or you fall somewhere in between, you likely have a pretty defined image of yourself.
+Whether you are a stay-at-home parent, a working parent or you fall somewhere in between, you likely have a pretty defined image of yourself.
 Realize that you are a work in progress and that image of You can be expanded, tweaked or totally reworked at any time.
 Learning something new expands your mind and helps create the balance all parents crave.

 5. Have more fun with your kids.

 Why let kids have all the fun?
-Playing Barbies or building yet another Lego plane might not be too enticing, especially when you have dinner to cook, email to check and the laundry is threatening to overtake the house.
-Instead, become a more fun Mom by seizing the moments in between to share a laugh, surprise your kids or to just let loose.
+Playing dolls or building yet another Lego creation might not be too enticing, especially when you have dinner to cook, email to check and the laundry is threatening to overtake the house.
+Instead, become a more fun mom or dad by seizing the moments in between to share a laugh, surprise your kids or to just let loose.
 Try these:

 - Make up silly songs to sing your preschooler while you get him dressed.
 Anything that rhymes is fun.

 - Don’t rush bath time.
-Pour a few extra capfuls of bubbles into the tub, give both of you bubble beards, and let your toddler run around the bathroom in the buff before wrangling him into PJs and rushing him off to brush his teeth.
+Pour a few extra capfuls of bubbles into the tub, give both of you bubble beards, and let your kiddos run around the bathroom in the buff before wrangling them into PJs and rushing them off to brush their teeth.

-- Google a few riddles to tell your grade-schoolers at dinner.
+- Search the web for a few jokes to tell your grade-schoolers at dinner.
 They will think you are the funniest comic on the block, regardless of how awful the joke.